mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 1. First, create a credential object in your Oracle Autonomous Database that will store your Object Storage credentials.
 This is required for authenticating with Oracle Object Storage.

 Next head back to your ADB console, and select Database Actions and then SQL.
 Log in as ADMIN.
-This will open up an editor for us to perform statements.
+This will open up an editor for us to run SQL statements.
+You can also use SQL Developer.
 ![alt text](images/sqldev.png)

 2. Copy this statement and replace with your username and password for Oracle Cloud.